Wearing a knit tucked into your pants: instructions – CDL#99

 Cover photo credit: from left to right, Stòffa , Suitsupply , De Bonne Facture

-We all know this simple clothing rule: we wear the shirt tucked into the pants and the knit (t-shirt, sweater, polo) outside the pants.
+We all know this simple dress code: wear a shirt tucked into the pants and the knitwear (t-shirt, sweater, polo shirt) out of the pants.

 For example, Hast shows his pieces in exactly this configuration: